 Every organization’s greatest asset is its people.
 The organization progresses only when the employees work efficiently, and modern-day businesses have understood this perfectly well.

-In the day and age of identity theft and cyber phishing, providing your employees with relevant access is job only half done, while making sure that the access is secure enough is equally important.
+In the day and age of identity theft and cyber attacks, providing your employees with relevant access is a job only half done, while making sure that the access is secure enough is equally important.

 For instance, there isn’t a point in providing a CRM professional with a Salesforce account if his user ID is prone to security threats.

 The number of applications an employee would need is numerous.
 They are used on different devices and while every application is different, some are web applications, some are native applications, and some are cloud applications.
 So, how can you shield employees’ applications efficiently?

 Typically, employee application shielding can be done in 2 ways; some companies opt for conventional solutions and some turn to the new-age solutions.

 The conventional process of application shielding is quite a manual process, and ideally suits only a small organization that has a countable number of employees.
 Conventional security solutions include the following processes –